How to Identify and Get Rid of Rabbits in the Garden

 • For bulbs, try a dome or cage of chicken wire secured over the bed.

-• Focus on keeping rabbits from setting foot in your garden to begin with.
-Many old-time remedies rely on spreading various products around the perimeter of the garden, such as dried blood meal or human hair.
+• To begin with, focus on keeping rabbits from setting foot into your garden.
+Many old-time remedies rely on spreading various products around the garden’s perimeter, such as dried blood meal or human hair.
 Sprinkle dried blood meal on the surface around all your plants as early in the season as possible, and repeat after heavy rain.
 (Note: If you have dogs, don’t try this method because they might be attracted to the scent, and start digging up your garden themselves!)

 • Rabbits don’t like to stray far from their shelters, so try to reduce the possible rabbit homes around your yard.
 Rake away piles of brush and leaves, fill in abandoned burrows, and seal any holes under sheds or structures.
 If a rabbit doesn’t have a place to live or hide nearby, hopefully, it won’t stay and munch.
 Rabbits will also breed much more if they have a good habitat available—all the more reason to have no vacancy!

-How to Get Rid of Rabbits in the Garden
+More Ways to Deter Rabbits in the Garden

 • Irish Spring soap shavings placed in little drawstring bags around the garden have been said to help keep rabbits away.